-In response to several questions received on my previous articles relating to SMEs and Investment supports.
-It has to be noted most of my writings relating to Small and Medium Scale Enterprise investment with a focus on the continent of Africa, largely West Africa region is born out of the direct and indirect experience beyond academic settings to industrial engagement in other to appreciate the conditional environment which the business exists as well as the operational character of the business within their growth circle.
-And with ultimate carefulness analyze the intrinsic problems of the businesses, which has a great impact to kill the operating vision of the business faster than the extrinsic effect of the environment.
+In response to several questions received on my previous articles relating to SMEs and investment supports.
+It has to be noted that most of my writings relating to Small and Medium Scale Enterprise investment with a focus on the continent of Africa, largely West Africa region is born out of the direct and indirect experience beyond academic settings to industrial engagement in other to appreciate the conditional environment in which the business exists, as well as the operational character of the business within their growth circle.
+And with ultimate carefulness analyse the intrinsic problems of the businesses, which has a great impact to kill the operating vision of the business faster than the extrinsic effect of the environment.

 There are numerous justified writings, narrating how SMEs on the soil of Africa mostly struggle to past their 5th year of existence with an estimate of 90% of the start-up businesses in this category, with most of the blames shifted to extrinsic factors of the environment as numerous peer-reviewed publications on SMEs in Africa submit, with 89% of such papers establishing the blame on lack of capital and poor enabling environment for the businesses to thrive, yet ignore to discuss collapsing SMEs with easy access to capital under the same circumstance.
-However, I do argue that, after the attainment of independence by member States of the continent of Africa, there has not been any evidence of a completely hostile free independent domestic private sector to proactively champion and revolutionized its economic development.
-Yet certain determined individual businesses have defied all odds and progress through the economic market from the level of small scale enterprises to transition beyond a medium-scale enterprise into large operating International companies.
+However, I do argue that, after the attainment of independence by member States of the continent of Africa, there has not been any evidence of a completely hostile free independent domestic private sector to proactively champion and revolutionize its economic development.
+Yet certain determined individual businesses have defied all odds and progress through the economic market from the level of small scale enterprises, transitioning beyond a medium-scale enterprise into large operating international corporate firms.

-It is scholarly argued and currently as an accepted notion that SMEs’ performance is the engine of economic growth yet the evidential data of the industrial economy of Africa interprets contrarily to this popularly held view.
-And the reason has been simple, from the observational performance index of the SMEs ecosystem of Africa, it easy to conclude most of the operating SMEs in member countries are statistically recognized for data analysis due to their legal registration status with States Institution not by their significant effect in the contribution to economic growth, instead, their operating performance is meant to satisfy the subsistence desire of its promoters.
-As a result most of its promoters never pay key attention to the required ingredient to uphold the resilience content of the business in a hostile economic climate for a longer period of time.
-And one of such key ingredient to discuss in this article, which is the leading cause of collapses of many promising ventures holding quality vision within their 3rd to 5th year of existence and sometimes fail to honour their debt obligation with financial institutions is ‘Cash management’.
+It is scholarly argued and currently as an accepted notion that SMEs’ performance is the engine of economic growth yet the evidential data of the industrial economy of Africa interprets contrary to this popularly held view.
+And the reason has been simple.
+From the observational performance index of the SMEs ecosystem of Africa, it is easy to conclude that most of the operating SMEs in member countries are statistically recognized for data analysis due to their legal registration status with a National Agency, not by their significant effect on the contribution to economic growth.
+Instead, their operating performance is meant to satisfy the subsistence desire of its promoters.
+As a result, most of its promoters never pay key attention to the required ingredient to uphold the resilience content of the business in a hostile economic climate for a longer period of time.
+And one of such key ingredients to discuss in this article, which is the leading cause of collapses of many promising ventures holding quality vision within their 3rd to 5th year of existence and sometimes fail to honour their debt obligation with financial institutions is ‘Cash management’.

 It is observed, in certain precarious situations, it becomes very difficult for the administrative management of Financial Institutions to decisively blame the credit-management team for poor work done when a business has passed through the rigorous credit-risk analysis to obtain credit facility from the Bank yet failing to honour its debt obligation.
 And the reason is also simple, for the mere fact, a business passes through pre-criteria credit assessment test as credible enough to honour it debt facility never implies the probability of such anticipation could be overconfidently relied upon especially when the analysts themselves are not well vexed with ‘Cash Management System‘ (CMS) adopted by the business leading to the granting of credit facility and appropriateness of such cash management system to the business after it has received credit-risk clearance.